 On June 24, 2016, Appellant filed for a modification for a second time.
 Appellant alleged that her back condition had worsened.
 A hearing was set for October 6, 2016, but Appellant filed a Request for Continuance.
-In Appellant's Request for Continuance, Appellant stated that she filed an Issues Form "right before the Statute of Limitations" and - Unreported Opinion - requested additional time to gather her medical reports.
+In Appellant's Request for Continuance,

+Appellant stated that she filed an Issues Form "right before the statute of limitation" and requested additional time to gather her medical reports.
 Appellees objected to Appellant's request.
 The Commission granted the request and on November 11, 2016, Appellees raised a Statute of Limitations defense claim.
 On January 12, 2017, Appellant was evaluated by Dr. Robert Macht who reported that Appellant's back condition had worsened.
-The next day, Dr. Macht's impairment ratings evaluation report was provided to Appellees.
-On January 13, 2017, a hearing was held and Appellees argued that Appellant's impairment ratings report was obtained after the statute of limitations had expired.
+On January 12, 2017, Dr. Macht's impairment ratings evaluation report was provided to Appellees.
+On January 13, 2017, a hearing was held, and Appellees argued that Appellant's impairment ratings report was obtained after the statute of limitations had expired.
 The Commission ultimately found that Appellant had sustained a 1% increase to the injuries to her back and denied Appellees' Statute of Limitations defense claim.

 Subsequently, Appellees filed a Petition for judicial review by the Circuit Court for Baltimore County.
-On November 9, 2017, the Honorable Keith Truffer reversed the Commission's decision.
-Judge Truffer found that the Commission "misconstrued the law and facts applicable in the case decided."
+On November 9, 2017, the court reversed the Commission's decision.
+The judge found that the Commission "misconstrued the law and facts applicable in the case decided."
 On November 17, 2017, Appellant filed a Motion to Alter Judgment and Memorandum, which was denied on December 20, 2017.
 It is from this denial that Appellant files this timely appeal.